 We have a small and committed team of part-time staff who work from home.
 They each bring different skills to the TSA (Tuberous Sclerosis Australia) team but they are all passionate about using their skills and experience to help create a better life and more hopeful future for everyone affected by TSC (Tuberous Sclerosis Complex).
-Our team is supported by a voluntary Management Committee and Regional Contacts around Australia.
+Our team is supported by a voluntary Management Committee, Regional Contacts around Australia and a number of other wonderful volunteers.
 If you would be interested in volunteering with TSA, please contact us.

 Jackie leads the TSA team.
 She has an MBA and has previously held senior positions at: Black Dog Institute, a leading light in mental health research, Goodstart Early Learning, Australia’s largest not-for-profit provider of early childhood education and care and AMPCo, publisher of The Medical Journal of Australia.
 She is currently also a Board Director with Learning Links, which supports children with learning difficulties and disability.
 Jackie is committed to making TSA’s vision a reality.